-Finally, the top toolbar includes a menu for remote debugging.
-These options make it simple to deploy to a device (connected phone, tablet, or browser via HTML5), and debug/live edit on it after the game was exported.
+Finally, Godot's top toolbar includes a menu for remote debugging.
+These options allow deployment to a device (connected phone, tablet, or browser via HTML5), and debugging/live editing on it after the game is exported.

 The scene system¶

-This is the most important difference between Unity and Godot and, actually, the favourite feature of most Godot users.
+This is the most important difference between Unity and Godot and the favorite feature of most Godot users.

-Unity’s scene system consists of embedding all the required assets in a scene and linking them together by setting components and scripts to them.
+Working on a 'level' in Unity usually means embedding all the required assets in a scene and linking them together with components and scripts.

-Godot’s scene system is different: it actually consists in a tree made of nodes.
-Each node serves a purpose: Sprite, Mesh, Light, etc. Basically, this is similar to the Unity scene system.
-However, each node can have multiple children, which makes each a subscene of the main scene.
+Godot's scene system is superficially similar to Unity.
+A 'level' consists of a collection of nodes, each with its own purpose: Sprite, Mesh, Light, etc. However, in Godot the nodes are arranged in a tree.
+Each node can have multiple children, which makes each a subscene of the main scene.
 This means you can compose a whole scene with different scenes stored in different files.

 For example, think of a platformer level.
 You would compose it with multiple elements: